MA lobsterman, Dave Casoni, harvesting the day's catch. Photo credit: MA DMF.

 The Panel also recognized the consideration of environmental and climatic drivers on stock dynamics as a major advancement in the assessment.
 Given rapidly changing environmental conditions, the Panel recommended changes to stock abundance and settlement indices be monitored through an annual data update process to allow for more timely reactions to any concerning trends in the interim between the next stock assessment.
 Links to the Benchmark Stock Assessment and Peer Review Report, as well an overview of the assessment findings, can be found below under Stock Assessment Reports.

-American lobster is managed under Amendment 3 to the Interstate Fishery Management Plan (FMP) and its Addenda (I - XXIX).
+American lobster is managed under Amendment 3 to the Interstate Fishery Management Plan (FMP) and its Addenda (I - XXVI).
 The goal of the American lobster management plan is to maintain a healthy lobster resource and a management regime which provides for continued harvest, opportunities for participation, and cooperative development of conservation measures by all stakeholders.
-Amendment 3 establishes seven lobster conservation management areas (LCMAs): Inshore and offshore GOM (Area 1), Inshore SNE (Area 2), Offshore Waters (Area 3), Inshore and offshore Northern Mid-Atlantic (Area 4), Inshore and offshore Southern Mid-Atlantic (Area 5), Long Island Sound (Area 6) and Outer Cape Cod).
+Amendment 3 established seven lobster conservation management areas (LCMAs): Inshore and offshore GOM (Area 1), Inshore SNE (Area 2), Offshore Waters (Area 3), Inshore and offshore Northern Mid-Atlantic (Area 4), Inshore and offshore Southern Mid-Atlantic (Area 5), Long Island Sound (Area 6) and Outer Cape Cod).
 Lobster Conservation Management Teams (LCMTs), composed of industry representatives, were formed for each management area.
 The LCMTs are charged with advising the American Lobster Board and recommending changes to the management plan within their areas.
 The commercial fishery is primarily controlled through minimum/maximum size limits, trap limits, and v-notching of egg-bearing females.

 After the 2009 and 2015 assessments indicated the critically depleted condition of the SNE stock, the Board approved Addenda XVII - XXII, which implemented a suite of measures to reduce exploitation and allow the SNE stock to rebuild.